Viral gastroenteritis (stomach flu)

 Toggle: English / Spanish

-Viral gastroenteritis is swelling or inflammation of the stomach and intestines from a virus.
+Viral gastroenteritis is present when a virus causes an infection of the stomach and intestine.
 The infection can lead to diarrhea and vomiting.
 It is sometimes called the "stomach flu."

 Gastroenteritis can affect one person or a group of people who all ate the same food or drank the same water.
-The germs may get into your system directly from food or water or by way of objects such as plates and eating utensils.
-They can also be passed from person to person with close contact.
+The germs may get into your system in many ways:

-Viral gastroenteritis is a leading cause of severe diarrhea in both adults and children.
 Many types of viruses can cause gastroenteritis.
-The most common ones are:
+The most common viruses are:

 - Norovirus (Norwalk-like virus) is common among school-age children.
 It may also cause outbreaks in hospitals and on cruise ships.

-- Rotavirus is the leading cause of severe gastroenteritis in children.
+- Rotavirus is the leading cause in children.
 It can also infect adults who are exposed to children with the virus, and people living in nursing homes.

-People with the highest risk for severe gastroenteritis include young children, the elderly, and people who have a suppressed immune system.
+People with the highest risk for a severe infection include young children, older adults, and people who have a suppressed immune system.